<< Back to Journal Techniques

 Overview

-On first appearance the AlphaPoem may seem contrived and silly.
-However, journal therapists have found this technique to be fun and surprisingly powerful for all kinds of journal writers.
-The idea is to write a poem based on a word or phrase, using each letter of the chosen word or phrase consecutively to start the next line of the poem.
+At first glance, the AlphaPoem might seem contrived or silly.
+But it's surprisingly powerful and fun.
+You write a poem based on a word or phrase, using each letter to start the next line.
+That's it.

-This playful approach bypasses your inner critic and often reveals surprising insights.
-The structured format provides a creative framework that makes writing feel less intimidating while encouraging authentic self-expression.
+This playful approach sneaks past your inner critic and often reveals insights you wouldn't find otherwise.
+The simple structure makes writing less intimidating while giving you space for authentic self-expression.

 When to Use